Reading

 Antifragile by Nassim Nicholas Taleb

-The central insight is that some systems benefit from volatility and disorder rather than merely surviving them.
-This reframes how I think about building organizations and making decisions under uncertainty.
-The distinction between fragile, robust, and antifragile is more useful than any risk management framework I have encountered.
+Some systems benefit from volatility and disorder rather than merely surviving them.
+The distinction between fragile, robust, and antifragile has been more useful to me than any formal risk framework.

 Fooled by Randomness by Nassim Nicholas Taleb